gvwilson/thirdbit/src/fiction/cloudherd/index.md

 while a couple of soldiers wrestled the burnt remains of the upstairs shutters out of the storehouse's windows.

+Private Kechen's words chased each other in circles in her head.
+And the scars on her back—thinking about what might have made them made Noxy feel queasy.

-How had she missed what was happening between Sensy and Rash?
+And how had she missed what was happening between Sensy and Rash?
 Her *anna* would have noticed, and so would her granna.
 If she wanted to be reeve one day,